ShiftHackZ/Stable-Diffusion-Android/README.md

   - ( Img2Img ONLY ) : Image selection from device gallery _(requires user permission)_
   - ( Img2Img ONLY ) : Capture input image from camera _(requires user permission)_
   - ( Img2Img ONLY ) : Fetching random image for the input
+  - ( Img2Img ONLY ) : Inpaint (for A1111)
+    - Mask blur (1 to 64)
+    - Mask mode (Masked, not masked)
+    - Masked content (Fill, Original, Latent noise, Latent nothing)
+    - Inpaint area (Whole picture, only masked)
+    - Only maked padding (0 to 256 px)
   - Batch generation with maximum of 20 images (for A1111 and Horde)
   - Lora picker (for A1111)
   - Textual inversion picker (for A1111)